BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   - Skiing, naps, etc. (it's also a retreat)
   - Workshops (again, be creative and bold and try experiments that might meet your needs.
 If you need it, chances are someone else will too).
 Post on app as "Activity" with address.

+- Students
+  - Most rental houses are available to hang out in.
+You never need to go home and come back.
+  - Feel free to move around rental houses; check slack and the app for updates.
+  - Employed attendees: buy meals for students whenever you are able.

 - Lightning talks
   - We assume it's OK to record lightning talks for Youtube unless you say otherwise.
-We might just do audio.

 - Center for the Arts
   - We want to leave a good impression with the center so we can keep using this great building